-Markel writes special event insurance that features a broad range of policy features.
-For instance, event liability insurance occurrence limits start at $500,000 and go to $1 million.
-This gives you the peace of mind of being insured without carrying too much coverage.
-You can also opt to bundle event liability and cancellation coverage for a discount.
+Markel Specialty writes special event insurance that features a broad range of policy features.
+For instance, event liability insurance occurrence limits start at $500,000 and go to $2 million, and premiums start at $75.
+Moreover, you can add event cancellation protection to cover non-refundable deposits and other non-reimbursable expenses for just $50.

 What Special Event Insurance Is

 Special event insurance is designed to cover the host’s financial losses and liabilities should problems arise during special functions.
-Wedding event insurance is the most common event coverage for individuals, but small business owners and nonprofit organizations may need it for store openings, fundraisers, and other events that are outside of their day-to-day operations, especially if they plan to serve alcohol, attract a large number of attendees, or hire vendors.
+Small business owners and nonprofit organizations may need coverage for events that are outside of their day-to-day operations, especially if they plan to serve alcohol, attract a large number of attendees, or hire vendors.

 Depending on the special event, hosts may suffer losses because of:

-- Alcohol-related accidents – losses can include the damage and injury an over-served party guest causes other people
+- Alcohol-related accidents: Losses can include the damages and injuries an over-served party guest causes other people.

 Bringing together large groups of people increases the chance for things to go wrong.
 As the host, you can be held responsible if a partygoer turns an ankle on the dance floor or the DJ’s amplifiers spark a fire.
 But you also have to consider your investment.
 If bad weather causes you to cancel an event, you’re still on the hook for money spent on deposits.

-Businesses need event coverage when they host functions beyond their standard operations, like company picnics.
-Policies can be written to fit your particular event, but most focus on liability coverage.
-You can find one-day policies for under $100, but these usually limit the number of guests and don’t include coverages like liquor liability or cancellation.
+Special event insurance policies can be written to fit your particular event, but most focus on liability coverage.
+You can find one-day policies for under $100, but these usually limit the number of guests and don’t include coverage for liquor liability or cancellations.

 Liability insurance pays for third-party claims of:

-- Bodily injury, like a guest’s injury during the company’s 3-on-3 basketball tournament.
+- Bodily injury: A participant’s injury during the company’s annual 3-on-3 basketball tournament.

-- Property damage, like a spectator’s smartphone being smashed during the company’s holiday party.
+- Property damage: Damage to a guest’s smartphone during the company’s holiday party.

 “It’s important to remember that most special event insurance policies only cover the specific loss events that are outlined in the purchased policy—meaning any incidents that occur outside of these parameters are not covered.
 Because of this, before you purchase any type of special event coverage, you should talk to your insurance agent to make sure you understand what is and isn’t covered in a specific policy.”